No. 21 Oregon wins opener against Florida A&M, 80-45 - KTVZ

 BIG PICTURE

-Florida A&M: Rattlers coach Robert McCullum was on Oregon coach Dana Altman’s staff from 2014-17. … Florida A&M visits eight Power Five teams on its non-conference schedule, including Oregon State, Miami, Florida, Georgia, Louisville, Kentucky and Purdue.
+Florida A&M: Rattlers coach Robert McCullum was on Altman’s staff from 2014-17. … Florida A&M visits eight Power Five teams on its non-conference schedule, including Oregon State, Miami, Florida, Georgia, Louisville, Kentucky and Purdue.
 The team plays 11 of its 13 non-conference games on the road.

 Oregon: Opened the season without guard Jermaine Couisnard, who had lower body surgery last week.
 A transfer from South Carolina, he averaged 12 points and 3.2 assists last season. … Oregon also won the previous three meetings with Florida A&M. The Ducks will visit Florida A&M in Tallahassee next season.